Consensys/doc.goquorum/docs/tutorials/kubernetes/deploy-charts.md

 ```

 If you install `filebeat`, please create a `filebeat-*` index pattern in `kibana`.
 All the logs from the nodes are sent to the `filebeat` index.
+If you use The Elastic stack for logs and metrics, please deploy `metricbeat` in a similar manner to `filebeat` and create an index pattern in
+Kibana.

 ![k8s-elastic](../../images/kubernetes/kubernetes-elastic.png)

-In addition to the above, please deploy an ingress so you can access your monitoring endpoints publicly.
-We use nginx
+To connect to Kibana or Grafana, we also need to deploy an ingress so you can access your monitoring endpoints
-as our ingress here, and you are free to configure any ingress per your requirements.
+publicly.
+We use nginx as our ingress here, and you are free to configure any ingress per your requirements.

 ```bash
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx